-The resolution button cycles the behaviour of the Control potentiometer between 'Coarse' and 'Fine' adjustment, and 'Parked' mode.
+The resolution button toggles the behaviour of the Control potentiometer between 'Coarse' and 'Fine' adjustment.

 In 'Coarse' mode, one revolution of the pot varies the output by a factor of 10 greater than in 'Fine' mode.
-In 'Open loop' mode, the full voltage range corresponds to about 12 turns of the pot in 'Coarse' mode.
+In 'Open loop' mode, the full 75V range corresponds to about 12 turns of the pot in 'Coarse' mode.
 In 'Parked' mode, the 'Control' potentiometer is disabled, and turning it has no effect.